ansys/pyaedt-toolkits-antenna/doc/source/toolkit/index.rst

 API reference
 =============

-This section provides descriptions of the three APIs available for the Antenna Toolkit:
+This section provides descriptions of the two APIs available for the Antenna toolkit:

 - **Toolkit API**: Contains the ``Toolkit`` class, which provides methods for controlling the toolkit workflow.
-In addition to methods for creating an AEDT session or connecting to an existing AEDT session, this API provides methods for synthesizing and creating an antenna.
+This API provides methods for synthesizing and creating an antenna.
 You use the Toolkit API at the toolkit level.

 - **Antenna API**: Contains classes for all antenna types available in the toolkit.
   You use the Antenna API at the model level.

-- **ToolkitGeneric**: Contains the ``ToolkitGeneric`` class, which provides basic functions for controlling AEDT that are shared between the backend and frontend.
-  These functions are the same for all AEDT toolkits.
-You use the ToolkitGeneric API at the toolkit level.

 .. toctree::